okiyama/SRLChromeExtension/README.md

 Interface could be thinner, probably by about 100 pixels.
 Test and see what long names + descriptions look like.
 Setting button, though it might be a bit much
 Clean out CSS for other browsers
+Fix tabbing, either to be tabs or four spaces instead of two